eternitywall/blog.eternitywall.com/_posts/2016-06-24-announcing-opentimestamps-support.md

 INFO:root:Success! riccardo-casatta-profilo.jpg was created on or before 2016-01-31 09:46:31
 ```

-Getting this messages means the document has been timestamped in the bicoin blockchain on or before 2016-01-31 09:46:31
+Getting this messages means the document has been timestamped in the bitcoin blockchain on or before 2016-01-31 09:46:31

 ## Improvements